dtwelve89/devconnector_2.0/README.md

 Share with the community!
 Users are able to post comments for others to see for discussion.
 Other users can reply with feedback and/or like a a post.

-Technologies Used: MongoDB, Express, React.JS, Node.js, Redux, Javascript, HTML, CSS, Yarn, Mongoose, Bcrypt, JSONwebtoken, and Axios.
+Technologies Used: MongoDB, Express, React.JS, Node.js, Redux, Javascript, HTML, CSS, Yarn, Mongoose, Bcrypt, JSONwebtoken, Moment and Axios.

 See the project here deployed using Heroku: https://devconnecterxii.herokuapp.com/